Slavery in Brazil: Indigenous enslavement after European arrival

-The Portuguese first traveled to Brazil in 1500 under the expedition of Pedro Álvares Cabral, though the first Portuguese settlement was not established until 1516.
+The Portuguese first traveled to Brazil in 1500 under the expedition of Pedro Álvares Cabral, and the first Portuguese settlement was established in 1516.

 Soon after the arrival of the Portuguese, it became clear a commercial colonial undertaking would be difficult on such a vast continent.
 Indigenous slave labor was quickly turned to for agricultural workforce needs, particularly due to the labor demands of the expanding sugar industry.
 Due to this pressure, slaving expeditions for Native Americans became common, despite opposition from the Jesuits who had their own ways of controlling native populations through institutions like aldeias, or villages where they concentrated Indian populations for ease of conversion.
 As the population of coastal Native Americans dwindled due to harsh conditions, warfare, and disease, slave traders increasingly moved further inland in bandeiras, or formal slaving expeditions.

 These expeditions were composed of bandeirantes, adventurers who penetrated steadily westward in their search for Indian slaves.
 Bandeirantes came from a wide spectrum of backgrounds, including plantation owners, traders, and members of the military, as well as people of mixed ancestry and previously captured Indian slaves.
 Bandeirantes frequently targeted Jesuit missions, capturing thousands of natives from them in the early 1600s.
 Conflict between settlers who wanted to enslave Indians and Jesuits who sought to protect them was a common pressure throughout the era, particularly as disease reduced the Indian populations.
 In 1661, for example, Padre Antônio Vieira's attempts to protect native populations led to an uprising and the temporary expulsion of the Jesuits in Maranhão and Pará.